-Recently changing environmental conditions have resulted in shifts in special distribution and abundance of shrimp and other marine invertebrate populations elsewhere (Sakuma et al. 2016; Peterson et al. 2017; Brodeur et al. 2019).
-For example, the abundance of shrimp, krill, and other crustaceans declined in the surface and midwaters off the Washington coast during the 2014–2015 blob event, in conjunction with a dramatic increase in the abundance of warm-water gelatinous organisms (Sakuma et al. 2016; Brodeur et al. 2019), and a decline in marine biomass of salmon (Cheung and Frolicher 2020) associated with a lack of quality marine prey (Daly et al. 2017).
+Changing environmental conditions have shifted spatial distribution and abundance of shrimp and other marine invertebrate populations elsewhere (Sakuma et al. 2016; Peterson et al. 2017; Brodeur et al. 2019).
+For example, the abundance of shrimp, krill, and other crustaceans declined in the surface and midwaters off the Washington coast during the 2014–2015 blob [should this be “Blob” here or elsewhere?] event, in conjunction with a dramatic increase in the abundance of warm-water gelatinous organisms (Sakuma et al. 2016; Brodeur et al. 2019), and a decline in marine biomass of salmon (Cheung and Frolicher 2020) associated with a lack of high-quality marine prey (Daly et al. 2017).
 The invertebrate community still has not returned to historical levels of abundance and composition, and the shift may be permanent (Brodeur et al. 2019).
 These changes may be due to a decline in absolute abundance, or a shift in habitat usage (Brodeur et al. 2019).
-For example, pink shrimp move up in the water column at night to feed but may have begun to avoid surface waters that were unfavorably warm (Brodeur et al. 2019).
+For example, Pink Shrimp move up in the water column at night to feed but may have begun to avoid surface waters that were unfavorably warm (Brodeur et al. 2019).
+OK but that is the Pacific Ocean, and we are a long way from there.
+Maybe emphasize the need for comparative work in the Salish Sea.
+Speaking of which, have the Canadian (DFO, etc.) done similar shrimp work?
+It would not surprise me.]

 In our models for the temporal dynamics of shrimp CPUE, the Pacific Decadal Oscillation and El Niño signals were associated with increases in shrimp abundance.
 The Pacific Decadal Oscillation was generally in a cool phase from 1998 to 2014 and reached its lowest coolest phase value since the 1950’s in 2012 (National Oceanic and Atmospheric Administration 2019b).
 This cool phase Pacific Decadal Oscillation also roughly coincided with a strong La Niña in 2010 to 2011 (National Oceanic and Atmospheric Administration 2019a).
-Given that pink shrimp mature in 1–2 years, the overlapping strong La Niña and strong cool phase Pacific Decadal Oscillation in 2010 and 2011 likely created ideal conditions and was partly responsible for the massive increase in adult shrimp observed 2 years later in 2013.
-Shrimp abundance remained elevated through the following El Niño in 2014-2016, with the random walk model predicting a positive relationship between shrimp abundance and El Niño conditions.
-This surprising result was mainly driven by this 2014-2016 El Niño concurrent with high shrimp abundance.
+Given that Pink Shrimp mature in 1–2 years, the overlapping strong La Niña and strong cool phase Pacific Decadal Oscillation in 2010 and 2011 likely created ideal conditions and was partly responsible for the increase in adult shrimp observed 2 years later in 2013.
+Shrimp abundance remained elevated through the following El Niño in 2014–2016, with the random walk model predicting a positive relationship between shrimp abundance and El Niño conditions.
+This surprising result was mainly driven by this 2014–2016 El Niño concurrent with high shrimp abundance.
 However, the effects of PDO and ENSO were somewhat weak, suggesting there are other, unmeasured environmental factors that also mediate shrimp abundance.

 As environmental conditions shift over the coming decades, there will be winners and losers among species (Fabricius et al. 2011).
 Those that can tolerate or even thrive in warmer, more acidic waters may expand their ranges and increase in abundance (Hendriks et al. 2010).
 Although the species studied here showed a positive response in abundance during periods with warmer than average temperature, previous responses of Pink Shrimp to El Niño and Pacific Decadal Oscillation have been negative, possibly due to longer warm phases of the Pacific Decadal Oscillation concurrent with El Niño.
 It is also important to note that temperature is not the only aspect of the marine environment predicted to change in the coming decades.
 Predicted changes in ocean acidity under future climate change scenarios (Caldeira and Wickett 2005; Orr et al. 2005; Cao and Caldeira 2008; Steinacher et al. 2009) could offset or reverse the trends seen in this study, as acidic water hampers shell formation of calcifying organisms (Orr et al. 2005).